New York City

 The Solutions panel offered audience members action-oriented solutions to some of the most challenging diversity issues facing the technology industry.
 Moderator, Harvey Butler summarized the central obstacle stating, "Talent is ubiquitous, opportunity is not."
 Panelists discussed how they established new talent pipelines to strengthen their organizations and the importance of an inclusive work culture and in recruiting and retaining a high caliber of diverse tech talent.
 Sarah Ayres Steinberg of JPMorgan Chase & Co. advocated for "approaching the skills gap and diversity gap in a holistic way creates opportunities for incredible success."

-Viola Maxwell-Thompson, President, ITSMF
+Viola Maxwell-Thompson, President & CEO, ITSMF

-Plinio Ayala, President and CEO, Per Scholas
+Plinio Ayala, President & CEO, Per Scholas

 During the closing remarks, Per Scholas President and CEO Plinio Ayala announced the creation of the Diverse by Design National Working Group that will influence and provide oversight on the direction of future Diverse by Design conversations.
 The National Working Group will focus on ways to uncover, distill, and promote the best solutions to attract more diverse talent to all ranks of the technology sector.
 "They will ensure this important conversation continues," said P